Lelie-l/Gas67-Magnetic-Case/README.md

 Skeletonized case will be available in a bit also.

 Free to use.
 Can be used for commercial uses, I don't care.
+.STEP files provided if you want to modify the case for a screw-full design.
+Made in F360, might be diagnostically useful in case you encounter a problem.

+Any problems or questions, please contact Leliel#5659 on Discord.